Amag appoints activist investor Caligan's nominees to board

 Oct 8 (Reuters) - Amag Pharmaceuticals Inc AMAG.O said on Tuesday it settled with activist investor Caligan Partners LP and appointed two of the hedge fund's nominees to its board.

-Caligan, which owns a 10.3% stake in Amag, had been pressing for a change at the company since last month, including the removal of four directors from the board.
+Caligan, which owns a 10.3% stake in Amag, had been pressing since September for a change in the company, including the removal of four directors from the board.
+However, the drugmaker had responded that the fund's actions were not in the best interest of the company and its shareholders.

+"As part of AMAG's commitment to good corporate governance and ongoing board refreshment, we are pleased to have reached an agreement with Caligan that is in the best interests of all shareholders," Gino Santini, chairman of the board, said in a statement on Tuesday.

+Camber Capital Management, a top-three shareholder of Amag, had also called on the company to refresh its board composition.
+Camber did not immediately comment on the settlement.

 (Reporting by Saumya Sibi Joseph in Bengaluru; Editing by Maju Samuel)